tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 *Note that the actual deposit of currencies into your Coinbase account is free.
 Coinbase then charges a 1% fee per purchase.

 **U.S. customers may add a Visa or Mastercard credit card as a backup payment method.
-If a backup credit card is available, instant buy will be enabled for up to $1,000 worth of bitcoin per week.
+If a backup credit card is available, Coinbase instant buy will be enabled for up to $1,000 worth of bitcoin per week.

 ![coinbase buy](/img/kb/cbbuy.png){: .img-responsive .kb-helper}